rswindells/rswindells/README.md

 I'm an avid problem-solver with a passion for devloping web applications in JavaScript.
 I mainly work with Vue JS nowadays but my background was as a Full Stack PHP developer.

+## Experience
+Whilst my portfolio site is WIP, please see [here](https://github.com/rswindells/rswindells/blob/main/portfolio.pdf) for a portfolio deck of what I've been up to.

 ## Skills
 Vue JS | Tailwindcss | GSAP | TypeScript | Laravel